How to clean your computers

 Before cleaning any electronic device, especially sensitive gadgets like computers and laptops, the first thing to do is to turn its power off.
 Also disconnect the cable from the power adapter or wall socket.
 You may only turn it back on when it has dried off (a few minutes, e.g. 3 to 4 mins should be enough wait time before turning the device on for use).
 The wait time must be increased (before turning the device on) if it’s visibly still wet.

-Above is an image of cleaning cloths, the best ones are ‘lint-free’ microfiber cotton based cloths.
-In order to avoid scratches and damage to your devices, especially computer monitors and screens on TVs, tablets and phones, you can dampen the cloth with a very weak solution of water and dishwashing liquid, making sure to squeeze out any excess as much as possible, so that the cloth is ever so slightly damp (not dripping wet), and then wipping the gadgets.
+Cleaning cloths; the best ones are ‘lint-free’ microfiber cotton based cloths.
+In order to avoid scratches and damage to your devices, especially computer monitors and screens on TVs, tablets and phones, you can dampen the cloth with a very weak solution of water and dishwashing liquid, making sure to squeeze out any excess as much as possible, so that the cloth is ever so slightly damp (not dripping wet), and then wiping the gadgets.

 To get the best results, if the computer or gadget is very dusty, increase the amount of dishwashing liquid to water ratio (not too bubbly, but definitely soapy), and increase the dampness (but never to a single drop in dripping).
 Wipe in scooping motions and turn the cloth around to use a clean part of the cloth on consecutive strokes to avoid scratches.
 Make sure to wash the cloth often in the dishwasher and water solution to get rid of the dust from the computer or gadget, squeezing it nearly dry and repeating the wiping until the surfaces are clean.